Inklingo

 nounB1grammatical

-Use 'sujeto' exclusively in grammar to refer to the subject of a sentence.
+Use 'sujeto' specifically in a grammatical context to refer to the subject of a sentence.

 A happy brown dog actively chasing a bright red ball across a green field, illustrating the actor in a sentence.